Niclassslua/homebridge-tuya-laundry-notify/README.md

 1. **Power Thresholds**: Configured start and stop values based on your appliance’s power consumption.
 2. **Dynamic Calibration**: The tool adjusts tracking intervals and thresholds to account for fluctuations.
 3. **Cloud Matching**: Ensures locally discovered devices are validated via Tuya Cloud once for complete access and reliability.

 ---

+## 🌐 How LAN Interaction Works ⚡

+The plugin communicates with your Tuya devices over **LAN (Local Area Network)** to ensure fast, reliable, and private data exchange.
+Here’s how it all comes together:

+---

+### 📡 **Step 1: UDP Broadcast Discovery**

+- **What Happens**:
+  The plugin sends a **UDP broadcast** on common Tuya ports (`6666` and `6667`) to discover devices in your local network.
+  These ports are used by Tuya devices to announce their presence.

+- **Why It Works**:
+  When a Tuya device receives this broadcast, it replies with a data packet containing:
+  - **Device ID**: Unique identifier for the device.
+  - **IP Address**: Location of the device on your network.
+  - **Protocol Version**: Communication version used by the device.

+- **Security**:
+  Only devices on the **same network** can respond, ensuring communication stays local and secure. 🌐🔒

+---

+### 🔍 **Step 2: Matching Local Devices with Cloud Data**

+- After discovering devices on the LAN, the plugin compares them to your **Tuya Cloud** account to:
+  - Verify that the discovered devices belong to your account.
+  - Fetch additional details like device names or categories.

+- **Why This Step Is Important**:
+  - Prevents unauthorized devices from being controlled.
+  - Ensures accurate device identification, especially for homes with multiple smart plugs.

+---

+### ⚙️ **Step 3: Device Control and Monitoring**

+- Once a device is matched and identified, the plugin connects directly to the device using:
+  - **Device IP Address**: For direct communication.
+  - **Local Key**: A secure key used for encrypting and decrypting messages.

+- **Real-Time Data**:
+  The plugin sends commands and reads data, such as **power consumption**, in real time.
+This ensures:
+  - No delays from cloud servers.
+  - Offline operation without relying on an internet connection.

+---

+### 🌟 **Why LAN Interaction is Awesome**

+1. **💨 Faster Communication**:
+   No delays caused by internet servers.
+Everything happens locally.

+2. **🔒 More Privacy**:
+   Data stays within your home network, keeping your smart home secure.

+3. **🌐 Internet Independence**:
+   Your devices can function even if your internet connection goes down.

+---